 How can development teams receive feedback on their development if customers can’t access the software?

-6. Project Portfolio
+6. Project portfolio management

 Agile’s focus on team collaboration and individual contribution means it can be difficult to scale.
 It can become cumbersome to respond to change quickly as the amount of moving parts and interdependent skill sets grows.
-It can also be hard to prioritize individuals over tools as the very nature of scaling requires organizations to adopt tools that replace individual interactions.
+It can also be hard to prioritize individuals over tools, as the very nature of scaling requires organizations to adopt tools that replace individual interactions.